Published On: May 17 2013 04:26:12 PM CDTUpdated On: May 20 2016 01:00:00 AM CDT

 1990: The Hubble Space Telescope sends its first photograph from space, an image of a double star 1,260 light years away.
 While the telescope clearly exceeded the best ground-based telescopes, scientists soon began to realize that the images weren't as sharp as they were supposed to be.
 Analysis of the flawed images revealed that the primary mirror had been ground to the wrong shape.
 Corrective optics to fix the problem were installed during the Hubble's first servicing mission in December 1993.

-1989: Comedian and actress Gilda Radner, best known as one of the original cast members of the sketch comedy show "Saturday Night Live," dies of ovarian cancer at the age of 42 in Los Angeles, Calif.
+1989: Comedian and actress Gilda Radner, best known as one of the original cast members of the sketch comedy show "Saturday Night Live," dies of ovarian cancer at the age of 42 in Los Angeles, California.
 While on "Saturday Night Live," Radner created recurring characters such as obnoxious personal advice expert Roseanne Roseannadanna, the Barbara Walters parody "Baba Wawa," and Emily Litella, an elderly hearing-impaired woman who gave angry and misinformed editorial replies on the "Weekend Update" segment.
 She met actor Gene Wilder while filming the 1982 comedy "Hanky Panky" and the two were later married.
 She also starred with Wilder in the movies "The Woman in Red" and "Haunted Honeymoon" (pictured), her last role prior to her death.

 1983: In the journal Science, two separate research groups led by Robert Gallo and Luc Montagnier independently publish their findings that a novel retrovirus, later named HIV, may be infecting AIDS patients.